-What a Debt Management Plan can and can't do for you
+What Can a Debt Management Plan Do for You?

 I have too much credit card debt.
 I pay all on time but I am in bondage with high interest.
 Is there a better way to get out of credit card debt? –Bonnie

 I was wondering if you help lower the amount people owe to creditors and help with repayment?
 My husband and I have a lot of credit card debt due to financial problems due to health issues over last 5 years. –Rachel